Programs for U.S. broadcast journalists

 American RIAS Fellows visit a Fellow in Germany, German Fellows in turn a U.S. colleague in the United States.
 The respective RIAS Fellow visits the host’s Radio or TV station, accompanies reporters on their assignment, takes part in editorial conferences and thus gains in-depth knowledge of the daily journalism routine at the hosting Radio or TV station.
 The participating visiting journalists should also research and produce stories, which can be aired after their return to their home station.

-This one-week individual follow-up program can be sponsored by the RIAS BERLIN COMMISSION with up to 1500 Euros for travel and hotel expenses.
+This one-week individual follow-up program can be sponsored by the RIAS Berlin Commission with up to 1000 Euros for travel and hotel expenses.
 Preference is given to applications for mutual individual exchange programs with a U.S. RIAS Fellow visiting a German Fellow for one week, who in turn plans to later visit the U.S. Fellow for one week.

 Eligibility and application details